mcgarrah/mcgarrah.github.io/_posts/2024-03-11-life-enhancing-home-office.md

 published: true
 ---

 Recently, I have been bouncing between my two home office spaces, hotels and an occasional visit to a cubical in my companies building.
-My home office spaces are nicely equiped with dual 28" or larger monitors, full office desks and I went overboard on some high-end office chairs years ago as a business I worked for went under and sold off equipments and furniture.
+My home office spaces are nicely equiped with dual 28" or larger monitors (which I'll post about later), full office desks.
+I went overboard on some really nice high-end office chairs years ago as a business I worked for went under and sold off equipment and furniture.
 So my home office space is often nicer than what is provided at most businesses.

 [![Wheels](/assets/images/office-chair-wheels.png){:width="35%" height="35%"}](/assets/images/office-chair-wheels.png){:target="_blank"}
 [![Arms](/assets/images/office-chair-arms.png){:width="35%" height="35%"}](/assets/images/office-chair-arms.png){:target="_blank"}